 1. Students are not restricted in their choice of a minor, whether the minor is a minor specific to a study programme or one offered across Fontys, provided there is no overlap with the major programme.

-The study programme offers the following minors:
+The institute offers the following study programme minors: